Overview of Moomoo, Citi Self Invest, and Wealthfront

 Available Investments

-In the realm of brokerage accounts, Citi Self Invest offers trading in stocks, exchange-traded funds, and mutual funds.
-Moomoo doesn’t have mutual funds but it does offer stocks and ETFs (plus option contracts, closed-end funds, and Chinese stocks).
-And Wealthfront has a stock-trading account that has a short list of stocks.
+In brokerage accounts, Citi Self Invest offers trading in stocks, ETFs, and mutual funds.
+Moomoo doesn’t have mutual funds but offers stocks, ETFs, options, closed-end funds, and Chinese stocks.
+Wealthfront’s stock-trading account has a limited list of stocks.

-Then there are the managed accounts.
-Wealthfront specializes in robo investing with low-cost ETFs.
-Citi offers Citi Wealth Builder, which is an automated program.
-It also has a Wealth Management service that adds actual human advisors to the mix.
-For something in between, there is Wealth Builder Plus, an automated program with human financial planners.
+For managed accounts, Wealthfront specializes in robo-investing with low-cost ETFs.
+Citi offers Citi Wealth Builder, an automated program, and a Wealth Management service that includes human advisors.
+There’s also Wealth Builder Plus, an automated program with human financial planners.

-Moomoo does not offer any type of investment-advisory program.
-It also fails to deliver any tax vehicle other than the individual taxable account.
-The same is true for Citi Self Invest and Citi Wealth Builder.
-Wealthfront has individual, joint, 529, and trust accounts (although the stock-investing account is individual-only).
+Moomoo doesn’t offer investment-advisory programs or tax-advantaged accounts beyond individual taxable accounts.
+Citi Self Invest and Citi Wealth Builder are similar.
+Wealthfront offers individual, joint, 529, and trust accounts (though the stock-investing account is individual-only).

 Winner: Citi